There is a common perception that the main cyber security threats to a business come from hooded hackers halfway around the world.

 When members of a distributed workforce have remote access to the corporate network, the Concept of Zero Trust security should be applied.

-Cloud-based remote access technologies such as Secure Access Service Edge (SASE) along with integrated software-defined perimeter (SDP) capabilities, enables organizations to more easily implement Zero Trust network access.
+Cloud-based remote access technologies such as Secure Access Service Edge (SASE), along with integrated software-defined perimeter (SDP) capabilities, enable organizations to more easily implement Zero Trust network access.

 For example, you can deny administrators the ability to have administrative access from outside the internal network.